 My name is Eckart Fischer.
 I was born in 1967 in Frankfurt/Main Germany.

-I have had a rather atypical carrier – but it all prepared the ground for what I am doing now: being in charge of a global corporate learning strategy in a family owned mid-sized company of 1500 employees.
+I have had a rather atypical carrier – but it all prepared the ground for what I am doing now: initiating and implementing corporate learning projects.

 Looking back at my life I realized that it needed various career stages to feel right at home in Corporate Learning: